Nobody likes a wine snob, right? I've got a simple solution! Turn wine snobbery upside down!

 Like most people we assumed you had to spend north of $20 on a bottle to get a quality wine.
 After all, the cheapest bottles on restaurant wine lists were often much more than this.
 (See our Ten Tenets of Reverse Wine Snobbery for more on that.)
 We didn't expect to find much, and thought our adventure with wine was going to be a short one, but we were pleasantly surprised to find that there is a ton of really good, inexpensive wine out there.
 Once we made that discovery we knew we had to tell others, and Reverse Wine Snob was born.

 Thanks to the success of my website I have wine sent to me from all over the world.
-I’ve also had the opportunity to travel to well-known wine regions like California, Spain, Italy and France as well as lesser-known wine regions like Virginia, Argentina and Slovenia.
-This has given me the opportunity to try well over two hundred different grape varieties in just the last few years, from every possible price range!
-I’ve tasted tons of wine, much of it bad but some of it good.
+I've also had the opportunity to travel to well-known wine regions like California, Spain, Italy and France as well as lesser-known wine regions like Virginia, Argentina and Slovenia.
+This has given me the opportunity to try hundreds of different grape varieties in just the last few years, from every possible price range!
+I've tasted tons of wine, much of it bad but some of it good.

 My objective in starting this site and writing my book is simple — to get more people to enjoy the world of wine.
 I figure if people are like me (a truly frightening thought indeed!) there are a good number of you who would drink more wine if you just knew that you didn't have to spend a small fortune to enjoy a glass of wine with dinner every night.
 (And it seems to be working.)